 Our Analysis and Test Results

-The Fox Proframe sits at the ultimate intersection of protection, ventilation, and weight.
-This helmet is also a clear Best Buy winner thanks to its impressive price tag.
+The Fox Proframe sits at the ultimate intersection of protection, ventilation, and weight offered at an impressive price tag.
 The Proframe is the lightest and most breathable full face mountain bike helmet that Fox has ever created.
 With open-faced breathability and downhill certified protection, it gives you the flexibility to do it all.

 After hearing and reading great reviews about the comfort levels of the new Proframe helmet, we were anxious to see what the hype was all about.